-We’ve all been customers, and at some point we all have probably needed to pick up the phone and dial into for some extra support, time and time again.
-But if you have interacted with customer service at all in the past year or so, it should be very clear that there massive shift has already started to develop.
-Contact centers solutions always been in the forefront of some cool technology, just look at the IVR coming into play in the 80’s, and more recently contact centers have had a laser focus on improving the customer’s experience.
+We’ve all been customers, and at some point, we all have probably needed to pick up the phone and dial into for some extra support, time and time again.
+But if you have interacted with customer service at all in the past year or so, it should be very clear that their massive shift has already started to develop.
+Contact centers solutions have always been at the forefront of some cool technology, just look at the IVR coming into play in the 80’s, and more recently contact centers have had a laser focus on improving the customer’s experience.
 We all know an unhappy customer will quickly vote with their wallet, and spend elsewhere.

-If you are just now hearing about chat bots and how they will change customer service, you might be a little bit behind the times.
+If you are just now hearing about chatbots and how they will change customer service, you might be a little bit behind the times.
 Just as adoption of the omnichannel experience quickly grew, so will chatbots.
-In fact, we are already starting to see chatbots make their way into some very big name applications.
+We are already starting to see chatbots make their way into some very big name applications.
 But for those unaware, we decided to take a close look at the omnichannel experience, how chatbots are improving customer service, and how your business can utilize these technologies to construct a truly modern customer journey.

 I’m Lost, What Is Omnichannel?

-So starting from the beginning, an omnichannel experience is one that connects customers through all methods of communication and interaction, this could be texting, messaging, phone calls, emails, retail stores and apps.
+So starting from the beginning, omnichannel experience is one that connects customers through all methods of communication and interaction, this could be texting, messaging, phone calls, emails, retail stores, and apps.

 Two popular examples of an omnichannel experience, from both the customer and the operation side include:

 The Disney Experience

 Disney certainly goes to great lengths to provide the best possible experience at their theme parks, and they do so now by including an omnichannel guest experience.
 When visitors book their trip online, they can use Disney’s website plan out their daily schedules, use the app to access this information in the park, or even discover new attractions.